Why do you charge for your events?

 Why don't you offer more events for pre-GCSE students?

-Enrichment events are designed to give students a taste of university level study.
-Academic sessions are pitched at first year undergraduate level.
+Enrichment events are designed to give post-16 students a taste of University level study.
+Our academic sessions are pitched at first year undergraduate level, giving post-16 students a realistic insight into the jump from A Level study to Undergraduate level study.

 Will attending an Enrichment event help me with my UCAS application to UEA?